studionone/autocomplete/README.md

 Autocomplete
 ============

 An autocomplete widget.
 Built to be as reusable as possible.
 Means a tiny bit more work for the instantiator, but hopefully flexible and simple enough to be used in different contexts.

-Clone this repository and open up index.html.
-You'll be presented with a sample of this autocomplete.
+Clone this repository.
+Run `npm install` and `bower install`.
+From the command line just run `grunt`.
+This will start up a server at `localhost:8000`, run jasmine tests.
+Navigate to /index.html and you'll be presented with a sample of this autocomplete (see screenshot).
 It is running on local data, and should give you a good feel of what this autocomplete does.
 Tailor it to your needs and use it in your own project!

 ![autocomplete](/autocomplete-example.png)